jkoelndorfer/website/content/resume-content/experience/aerisweather.md

 index: 8
 ---

-* Lead AerisWeather's cloud infrastructure & DevOps strategy on AWS.
+* Led AerisWeather's cloud infrastructure & DevOps strategy on AWS.
-* Provided guidance and mentorship in infrastructure & DevOps best practices.
 * Spearheaded AWS cost savings project, resulting in more than $100,000 in savings per year and driving product margins from 50% to 85%.